 They wheeled us right away into the recovery floor and it was like entering a whole other dimension.
 One floor down and another quality of room and care altogether.
 Tiny suffocating room.
 They kept coming in to check our temperature and my blood pressure and we thought for some reason we could leave in the morning, like first thing in the morning.
 We were wrong.
 We would have to stay at least 24 hours for them to check you for jaundice.
 Oy vey.
 Another 24 hours.
 We settled in.
 Then we met Sung, our nurse for the night.
 She was this petite Asian woman with a fairly strong accent, but we liked her.
 She was very attentive and direct.
 She made us watch a newborn care video and she liked to make jokes that weren’t that funny but she laughed anyway.
 The food was still horrible so Papa got sushi again.
 I could barely eat or sleep, my adrenaline was racing.
 All I wanted to do was stare at you, nurse you, and smell you.
 At one point in the night you slept next to your Dad, who was already a natural with you, and every time you made a noise your Dad said he’d look over only to see my eyes big as saucers with a huge toothy grin peering over my hospital bed making sure you were all okay.

 I couldn’t help it.
 I couldn’t get enough of you.

 They said we were breastfeeding pros.
 And I think we were too.
-In the morning Dr. Dwight came in and congratulated us again.
+In the morning Dr. Dwight came in and congratulated us.
 He said we had humbled him as a doctor because he really didn’t think we were gonna be able to do it, and we did.
 We proved him wrong.
-I don’t know how, I’ll never know, and it don’t need to.
-I’m just so glad he was our Dr. because he never gave up on us.
+I don’t know how, I’ll never know, and I don’t need to.
+I’m just so glad he was our Doctor because he never gave up on us.

 Okay- that is the story of your birth.